Below is a listing of several policies in the residence halls. For a complete listing, please see the Student/Parent Handbook.

 Students may have overnight visitors (Friday and Saturday only) provided the roommate agrees, and each student receives permission from the RC/HC.
 Permission for off-campus overnight guests must be received by Thursday at 10pm.
 Permission for on-campus overnight guests must be granted 2 hours prior to check, by 9:30pm, the day of the visit.
 Overnight guests cannot be over the age of twenty years or under the age of five years.
 Also, students serving as hosts are responsible for the actions of their guests while on campus.

 To insure adequate supervision of students, the number of guests is limited by hall (no more than four guests per wing with a limit of two off-campus per wing).
 Any exceptions to this limit may be made by the RC.
 Overnight visitors are not allowed during the first three weeks of the school year or during the last two weeks before finals of each semester.
 Overnight visitors of the opposite sex must stay in the appropriate male or female hall.
 Guests with a vehicle must immediately surrender their keys to the on duty RC upon arrival to the Academy.
 The keys will be returned to the guest when he/she leaves for home.
 The Academy is not able to accommodate overnight stays by parents.

-Guest Permission Form must be filled out and returned to Student Life.
+Overnight Permission Form must be filled out and returned to Student Life.